DoDAO-io/dodao-defi-course/generated/questions/decentralized_exchanges.md

 - [ ]  Exponential Product Automated Market Maker
 - [ ]  Linear Product Automated Market Maker

-Hint: CP
+Hint: The product should be the same

 Explanation: Uniswap uses the Constant Product AMM protocol which is as follows:- Asset `X` quantity * Asset `Y` quantity = `K` (a constant)  or simply as `X*Y=K`.

-Sub Topics: amm
+Sub Topics: automated-market-makers

 ---